 - If your application assumes the use of slightly more complex mechanisms (bluetooth, biometrics, geolocation) or external integrations (payments, social media), React Native has been around for longer and has a much wider spectrum of libraries around.
 The Flutter for Web ecosystem is growing every month but still, research of available libraries should precede every project there.

 Never before have users been so scattered between platforms.
 Mobile devices and web browsers are just the tips of the iceberg.
 Users increasingly use applications in cars, watches and TV sets while voice assistants have also become more popular.
 Therefore, there is a need to simplify the process and reduce the costs of software production.
-One codebase for web + mobile is already a common pattern, and Flutter for Web is an awesome example.
+One codebase for both web and mobile development is already a common pattern, and Flutter for Web is an awesome example.

 For a long time, I considered Flutter for Web as a fledgling technology.
 My recent work has made me change my mind and now I stand corrected.
 Flutter is an adult young man standing in front of a bright future and is definitely worth considering.
 It seems to be an attractive choice for ideas with tiny budgets and short deadlines.
 It’s for those who want to verify their ideas quickly and with low expenditure, those who have an idea and are responding to the needs of the market.
 This is exactly the same thing that Flutter did with software development.